Lijiang

-Lijiang (丽江), also known as Likiang, is a prefecture-level city in the northwest of Yunnan Province, China.
+Lijiang (丽江), formerly romanized as Likiang, is a prefecture-level city in the northwest of Yunnan Province, China.
 It has an area of 21219 km2 and had a population of 1,253,878 at the 2020 census whom 288,787 lived in the built-up area (metro) made of Gucheng District.
-Lijiang is famous for its UNESCO Heritage Site, the Old Town of Lijiang, which contains a mixture of different historical architecture styles and a complex, ancient water-supply system.
+Lijiang is famous for its UNESCO Heritage Site, the Old Town of Lijiang, which contains a mixture of different historical architecture styles and a complex, ancient water-supply system. and borders Liangshan Yi Autonomous Prefecture and Panzhihua City in Sichuan Province to the east.
+It has one municipality and four counties.

+Lijiang City is located on the Yungui Plateau, abutting the Qinghai-Tibet Plateau.
+It is one of the key forest areas in Yunnan Province, and one of the west–east power transmission bases of China's hydropower industry.
+Lijiang City is a multi-ethnic settlement: apart from the Han nationality, there are a total of 22 ethnic minorities.

+Lijiang is the only prefecture-level city with three World Heritage Sites.
+It is rich in tourism resources, with 104 widely recognised tourist attractions, including the Old Town of Lijiang, Yulong Snow Mountain, Tiger Leaping Gorge, and Laojun Mountain.

 History

-100,000 years ago, the Lijiang people of the late Paleolithic sapiens were active here.
-The discovery of cave paintings in the Jinsha River Valley and numerous new stone tools, bronzes and ironsmiths prove that Lijiang is one of the important areas of ancient human activities in southwest China.
+As far back as 100,000 years ago, people of the late Paleolithic were active in what is now Lijiang.
+The discovery of cave paintings in the Jinsha River Valley along with numerous Neolithic stone tools and later artifacts of Bronze and Iron Age provenance reveal Lijiang to have been one of the most important centres of ancient human activity in southwest China.

+During the Warring States period, today's Lijiang was part of the Shu Prefecture of the Qin state.
+At the end of the Warring States period, it was incorporated into the Dian Kingdom.
+The Dian Kingdom submitted to the Han Dynasty, and today's Lijiang City belonged to the Yuezhi Commandery, known as Suijiu County.
+By the time of the Three Kingdoms, it was part of Yunnan Prefecture.
+During the Northern and Southern Dynasties period, the Naxi people migrated to the area.
+During the time of the Tang Dynasty it was incorporated into the Tibetan Empire, and subsequently the Nanzhao kingdom, coming under the jurisdiction of the Jianchuan Jiedushi (military commission).

-The Baisha Old Town was the political, commercial and cultural center for the local Naxi people and other ethnic groups for 400 years from the year 658 AD to 1107AD.
+The Baisha Old Town was the political, commercial and cultural center for the local Naxi people and other ethnic groups for 450 years from the year 658 AD to 1107AD.
 The Dabaoji Palace of the Baisha Fresco, very close to the Baisha Naxi Hand-made Embroidery Institute, was built in the year 658 AD in the Tang dynasty (618 AD to 907 AD).